 "I wanted to thank you so much for all the helpful information in your newsletters.
 We (mother and 17-year-old daughter) made our trip last week, and used a great deal of information I had found on your website.

 We loved Barcelona!
 It was our first trip to Europe, and we were both in awe beyond words at what we saw.
-We also found the people friendly, the food great, and the wine fantastic.
+We also found the people friendly, the food delicious, and the wine fantastic.

-The only downside was on our very final evening, we took the parallel metro, hoping to take the funicular to be able to see Montjuïc at least from the air, since we ran out of time to see it on foot during the day.
+The only downside was on our final evening, we took the parallel metro, hoping to take the funicular to be able to see Montjuïc at least from the air, since we ran out of time to see it on foot during the day.

 When we got out of the metro station, we found that the funicular was closed, and walked across the street to the little park, where the view was stunning.